open-gpdb/gpdb/gpdb-doc/markdown/install_guide/enable_iptables.html.md

         # service iptables start
         ```

-3. As gpadmin, run this command on the Greenplum Database coordinator host to start Greenplum Database:
+3. As gpadmin, run this command on the Greenplum Database master host to start Greenplum Database:

     ```
     $ gpstart -a